twillis209/gps_cpp/README.md

 - `--outputFile/-o`: path to output file
 - `--colLabelA/-a`: label of first p-value column
 - `--colLabelB/-b`: label of second p-value column
-- `--draws/-n`: the number of permutations to generate
+- `--draws/-d`: the number of permutations to generate

 In addition the following are optional arguments:
-- `--cores/-n`: number of cores.
+- `--cores/-n`: number of cores

 ## Computing p-values